Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning: Ablation Studies

-In this experiment, we use the first 20 dialogs from the dataset, and use PDP-Zero with both ChatGPT and Codex \cite{codex} as backbone to generate responses for each turn.
-At the time of writing, Codex was freely accessible from the OpenAI API.
-Then, we ask ChatGPT to compare the generated responses against human ground truth responses \cite{chatgpt-annotator}.
+In \Cref{tbl:static} and \Cref{tbl:static_chatgpt_ablation}, we conduct ablations to study how each component in \framework affect its performance.
+We use the same 20 dialogues from our static evaluation (\Cref{subsec:Static Evaluation}), and test GDP-Zero with ChatGPT (\Cref{tbl:static_chatgpt_ablation}) and Codex\footnote{At the time of writing, Codex \cite{codex} was freely accessible from the OpenAI API.} (\Cref{tbl:static}) as the generation backbone.
+Similar to \Cref{subsec:Static Evaluation}, we use ChatGPT to evaluate the persuasiveness of the generated responses.

-We report the win rate of \framework with Codex backbone in \Cref{tbl:static}, and with ChatGPT backbone in \Cref{tbl:static_chatgpt_ablation}.
-We also report the win rate of \framework without using the Open-Loop variant (by forcing response generation to be deterministic), and without the ``Response Selection'' process during prediction (line \ref{lst:line:resp_select}, \Cref{algo:PDP-Zero}).
-In all experiments, we use $n=20,c_{p}=1,Q_0=0$, and $k=3$ for PDP-Zero, when applicable.
-In both \Cref{tbl:static} and \Cref{tbl:static_chatgpt_ablation}, \framework achieves improvement compared to prompting Codex/ChatGPT.
-Additionally, both results show that performing Open-Loop search and ``Response Selection'' is beneficial for \frameworknospace.
+In all runs, we use $n=20,c_{p}=1,Q_0=0,k=3$ for \frameworknospace, when applicable. \Cref{tbl:static} and \Cref{tbl:static_chatgpt_ablation} shows that \framework improves the policy proposed by the raw backbone model, and also that of a Closed-Loop MCTS implementation (denoted as ``w/o OpenLoop'') and without the ``response selection'' process (denoted as ``w/o Resp.Select'').
+This indicates that using the open-loop variant and the proposed ``\emph{response selection}'' process are beneficial for \framework to improve dialogue planning.